MadSoeDK/LASERNet/lasernet/model/README.md

 !IMPORTANT!
-The model outputs a downsized vector in shape[batch_size, 4096].
+The model outputs a downsized vector in shape [batch_size, 256, 4, 4]
-The target values need to be changed to initial training to work:
+The target values need to be changed for initial training to work:
 Like this:
 pred = model(seq)
 target_latent = model.encode_frame(target)
 loss = criterion(pred, target_latent)

 Architecture: